burnpiro/erdem.pl/content/posts/2021/2021-04-Attention-mechanism/attention-mechanism.md

     <figcaption>Figure 6: Decoder's output for <b>t=1</b>, <a target="_blank" href="https://erdem.pl/2021/04/introduction-to-attention-mechanism">Source: erdem.pl</a> </figcaption>
 </figure>

 At the end of the first timestep we can finally compute first output from the decoder.
 That output is computed using context vector $c_1$, previous decoder's state $s_0$ and start token $y_0$.
 Interesting thing is that in that whole process we don't have to train $f_{att}$ as a separate model.
-The **whole process is differentiable**, so we can just backpropagete through it.
+The **whole process is differentiable**, so we can just backpropagete through computational graph.

 ### 5. And repeat...